csuksangium/Interactive-Lab-Hub/Final Project/README.md

 ## Implementation & Process

-After the initial ideation & planning, the implementation & process of creating the PolyPi can be divided into 2 parts: the hardware and the software:
+After the initial ideation & planning, the implementation of creating the PolyPi can be divided into 2 parts: the software and the hardware

 #### Software
+The software development of PolyPi was more tedious than we initially anticipated as there were a lot of unseen complications throughout the entire process.
+The first iteration of the software was done with a webcam & VNC Viewer.
+We had a working OpenCV + MediaPipe object detection, but adding translation made the product unusable as it took too much computing power.
+After exploring countless different object detection models & translation methods, we found that loading a English to foreign language dictionary mapping performed the best.

+After obtaining the hardwares for the final product (Pi Camera & Hyperpixel 4), we learned that there was a lot incompatibilities such as:
+- The Pi High Quality Camera cannot be used with OpenCV, so we needed to do object detection with PiCamera2
+- The Hyperpixel Screen does not work out of the box and we had to disable various things
+- The Hyperpixel Screen does not work with the Pi Camera and required settings to be overridden
+- The Hyperpixel Screen uses every single GPIO port & requires i2c & SPI disabled, so the shim cannot be added

 #### Hardware